 That is why developing a positive mindset comes in pretty handy.
 It is always best to focus and think about things you want to see instead of what you do not want to see because either way, you will see and experience it on your canvas.

 But this is not where the process ends.

-This is actually where the fun part begins because when we begin to focus on the things we want to see, not only will we see things that already exist, such as things that are red, but by interacting with these things that we didn’t previously notice, different positive opportunities and experiences will begin to open up and arise that otherwise would not have happened.
+This is actually where the fun part begins because when we begin to focus on the things we want to see, not only will we see things that already exist, such as things that are red, but by interacting with these things that we didn’t previously notice and acknowledge, different positive experiences and opportunities will begin to open up and arise that otherwise would not have.